harvester/docs/versioned_docs/version-v1.3/volume/create-volume.md

 :::info important

-Manually attaching a volume to the node is not recommended.
+Harvester automatically attaches and detaches volumes during operations such as VM creation and migration.

-Harvester automatically attaches/detaches volumes based on operations like creating or migrating VM.
-If you plan to attach any volume to certain node manually, it may block the [Node Maintenance](../host/host.md#node-maintenance), check the section [Manually Attached Volumes](../troubleshooting/host.md#manually-attached-volumes) and set a proper global option.
+Manually attaching a volume to the node is not recommended because it may prevent you from enabling [Maintenance Mode](../host/host.md#node-maintenance).
+For troubleshooting information, see [Manually Attached Volumes](../troubleshooting/host.md#manually-attached-volumes).

 :::